 That is why it has become her mission to share the gift of yoga as it was given to her.
 She started by bringing yoga into schools to improve kids’ health and wellness.
 But there were more people she wanted to reach.
 The idea for Sonima.com was born.
 Through Sonima, Sonia shares yoga in a way that can fit into your own busy life, so you can build a practice at your own pace and truly commit to it.
 Sonia knows, firsthand, that yoga has the power to heal in more ways than you could ever imagine.”

 Sonia is the founder of Sonima Wellness.
 A dedicated Ashtanga Yoga practitioner, she has seen the positive effects of eating right, moving the body with intention and regularity, and finding stillness in the hustle of life’s daily craze.
-She aspires to help others find the practices that will enable them make manifest their best selves in everything that they do, and with everyone that they love.
+She aspires to help others find the practices that will enable them to manifest their best selves in everything that they do, and with everyone that they love.

 Photography by Hailey Wist.